taleeby/weathermachine/README.md

  5. Seasonal changes are apparent
  6. Year on year changes are apparent

-One solution is to apply multiple time incremented convolutional matrixes where each matrix implements one of the requirements 1 to 6 above.
+One solution is to apply multiple time incremented convolutional matrix transforms on a global weather map implemented as a multi dimensional matrix including time as a feature.
+Each matrix transform would implement one of the requirements 1 to 6 above.

 Why implement such a complex solution, well the changes could be gradually localized and additive per time step giving the perception of continuity which we experience in real life.
-For example if this weather program is used in a rally car driving game, the driver should not experience drastically different and sharp changes in weather when cruising at 150km/h between two cities.
-The driver should experience gradually changing weather over time.
+For example if this weather program is used in a rally car driving game, the driver should not experience drastically different and sharp changes in weather when cruising at 150km/h between two cities over 4 hours.
+Instead the driver should experience gradually changing weather.

 There is a very interesting project at https://jaxenter.com/convolutional-lstm-deeplearning4j-146157.html encapsulating solutions for many of these ideas.